cartolinks/assessment/senior-python-fullstack-engineer.md

 ## Interview process

-The interview team joins the Slack channel.
-The team consists of the engineers who will be working with you.
-Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.

 Before writing the actual code, create a brief design document and share with the team.
-At Teleport, we prefer Markdown for
+At Cartolinks, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

 This document should include: